The first choice for all who want to make a difference

 Read more about Agenda 2030 and the 17 Sustainable Development Goals on the UN website.

-The vast majority of the University's programs and courses incorporate sustainable development to some extent, as reflected in the curricula.
-We are working to clarify which SDGs each program is linked to, so that as a student you can choose a program that gives you the tools to promote the Sustainable Development Goals you are most passionate about.
+The vast majority of the University's programmes and courses incorporate sustainable development to some extent, as reflected in the curricula.
+We are working to clarify which SDGs each programme is linked to, so that as a student you can choose a programme that gives you the tools to promote the Sustainable Development Goals you are most passionate about.

 Examples of programs linked to the Global Goals